Rules of Rediacc

 https://{service}.{repo}.{machine}.{baseDomain}(e.g.,https://myapp.marketing.server-1.example.com). - Fork repos:

-https://{service}-{tag}.{machine}.{baseDomain}— uses the machine wildcard cert to avoid Let’s Encrypt rate limits. - For custom domains, use Traefik labels (but note: custom domains are NOT fork-friendly — the domain belongs to the grand repo).
+https://{service}-fork-{tag}.{repo}.{machine}.{baseDomain}(e.g.,https://myapp-fork-staging.marketing.server-1.example.com).
+The-fork-separator prevents URL collisions with grand repo service names.
+The fork URL always uses the parent repo’s existing wildcard certificate, so no new cert is needed. - For custom domains, use Traefik labels (but note: custom domains are NOT fork-friendly, the domain belongs to the grand repo).

 Networking